 After the service we have a picnic in front of the only house on the island.
 Then it’s off to explore the island, including an old Norse settlement, and a walk on the beach, before making the return journey.

-Shown above is a selection of images from recent and past Pilgrimages, dating back to 1973, when John David had completed his renovations.
+By 1973, John David had completed his renovations.
 That year, the Bishop of Argyll and the Isles, Bishop Wimbush, led a service of rededication.
 Since then, members of the congregation of Christ Church Harris, together with members of the Diocese from in and around Oban and Argyll, plus congregants from South Uist and Stornoway, have continued to make the Pilgrimage.

 Shown below are newspaper reports from the local press.